jackmilless/ciphers/README.md

 <cipher_name> [args]: encoding or decoding function followed by a list of arguments depending on the function.
 ```

-Valid functions and their arguments, as well as a brief description and example of how each one works, are found in ciphers.h.
+Valid functions and their arguments, as well as a brief description and example of how each one works, are found in **ciphers.h**.
 Chain functions by alternating between ciphers and their arguments.

 ## Examples